Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 Into oatmeal.
 That's the favorite way.
 In the morning, warm, with fresh or thawed blueberries that burst slightly when warmed and draw their deep purple juice into the oats.
 This not only looks beautiful — it's also nutritionally brilliant.
 More on that in a moment.

 Our sister-in-law does it differently — she has frozen blueberries sent from the Baltics.
 Latvian wild blueberries.
 Very special ones.
 Frozen blueberries that are better than fresh supermarket blueberries — because they were harvested fully ripe and immediately frozen.
-Freezing preserves the anthocyanins remarkably well.
+Freezing preserves the anthocyanins amazingly well.
 Sometimes better than fresh produce transported for weeks.

 ★ Anthocyanins — the blue treasure.
 The dark color of the blueberry is no coincidence.
 It comes from anthocyanins — the same secondary plant compounds we know from red onions and strawberries.
 But among all native fruits, the blueberry is the richest source of anthocyanins.